healthy nutrition

 • Nutrition provides energy that supports all vital functions of the body.
 Through eating, we ingest calories and nutrients essential for growth, development, and regeneration.

 • The three most common detrimental nutritional habits leading to health issues are overeating, eating trans fats, or high consumption of refined sugars and carbohydrates.
-These lead to increased inflammation, weight gain, and deteriorate metabolic health.
+These lead to increased inflammation, and weight gain, and deteriorate metabolic health.

 • Four key steps to a healthy diet most nutritionists agree upon are: eating more fiber, drinking more water, increasing protein intake, and eating more vegetables.